sudofx/wake-scaffold/memory/core_memories/index.md

 - the predicted tool execution occurred;
 - the process succeeded;
 - useful verification output was produced;
-- the hypothesis ledger still needs an explicit outcome transition.
+- the hypothesis ledger still requires an explicit outcome transition.

 This should be reconciled rather than silently treating the hypothesis as confirmed.